PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 Tom peeked a check at Kim: he looked perturbed, as if the whole thing was a bad idea.
 Tom turned to face her brother inviting him into her excitement.
 Kim returned her look but it was clear he was not influenced.
 Instead Kim echoed his dread.

 “You two are new” said someone behind them.
 The two stopped and turned abruptly: a relaxed, fair haired boy.
 A bit older than them.
 He was holding a cow by a nose ring tether.
-“Where you from?“ the boy glanced between Tom and Kim, but ended on Tom.
+“Where you from?” the boy glanced between Tom and Kim, but ended on Tom.

 Kim barely said anything, a slight disapproval for a greeting.